 Among measures that would affect the broader community, such as property transfer taxes, special sales tax measures, and parcel taxes, a sales tax measure would be able to spread the burden to visitors as well as to owners of local property.
 For this reason, this is one of the more attractive options; however, this option, like others faces legal hurdles that may be difficult to cross.
 Local governments, such as the Town and the Counties, can submit sales tax measures to their voters; however, in counties, existing law only provides for measure to be enacted within the entire county including incorporated communities, or in the entire unincorporated area.
 Although the Town of Truckee could potentially pass a local sales tax measure, the Counties may face difficulty in doing so due to the fact that the majority of their constituents outside of the North Lake Tahoe region may not see the workforce housing crisis as being as acute in their areas as it is in the North Lake Tahoe region.
-Additionally, if the sales tax proceeds are to be spent strictly for affordable housing, it would constitute a special tax, in which case the measure were presented as a general tax that was not dedicated for specific purposes, but which identifies workforce housing production among the potential uses, this would only require a majority voter approval, but would not bring certainty that the legislative body would dedicate the funding solely to workforce housing.
+Additionally, if the sales tax proceeds are to be spent strictly for affordable housing, it would constitute a special tax, in which case the measure would need to be approved by two-thirds of the voters in the affected area.
+If the measure were presented as a general tax that was not dedicated for specific purposes, but which identifies workforce housing production among the potential uses, this would only require a majority voter approval, but would not bring certainty that the legislative body would dedicate the funding solely to workforce housing.